All Grade Calculator

 Ad space — 728×90 (Google AdSense)

-A weighted grade is a grade where each component contributes a different share of the final score.
-Most college courses follow this model: homework might be 15% of the grade, quizzes 15%, two midterms 20% each, and a final 30%.
-The weighted grade calculator at allgradecalculator.com handles any combination of weights.
+A weighted grade is one where each component contributes a different share of the final score.
+Most college courses follow this model.
+Homework might be 15% of the grade, quizzes 15%, two midterms 20% each, and a final 30%.
+The calculator handles any combination of weights you give it.

-If your weights already sum to 100, the divisor is 100 and the formula simplifies to Σ(score_i × weight_i) / 100.
-The calculator works either way — it always normalises by total weight.
+If your weights already sum to 100, the divisor is 100 and the formula simplifies to the sum of contributions divided by 100.
+The calculator works either way, because it always normalises by the total weight you entered.

 ItemScoreWeightContribution